Shem Creek restaurant feeling impacts of coastal flooding

 “It makes it all the way up to the end of our parking lot, ” said Kress.
 “It comes up through the slats in our deck and our dock.
 It just creates a situation where we have to go to plan b, c, d, and e.”

-Plan B involved re-routing customers to another entrance that’s typically not used because the front door was unreachable.
+Plan B involved re-routing customers to another entrance that is typically not used because the front door was unreachable.
 The loss in customers is a major problem for the establishment because of the pandemic.

 “It makes for a completely slow start for the day and for the rest of the day people just assume they can’t get in and that’s what we worry about especially now,” said Kress.
 “We desperately need the sales, we desperately need the people to be able to get into the restaurant.”